Arjun-G-Ravi/Non-AI-Notes/11_Theory of Computation/01_Automata Theory/04_Finite State Machines.md

 ## Regular Grammar
 - A regular grammar is a type of formal grammar that generates a regular language.
 It is one of the simplest forms of grammars and is closely associated with regular languages, which can be recognized by finite automata.
-- The equivalence of DFA and RGs state that for every RG, there exists a DFA that recogonises it, and vice versa.

 # DFA
 A Deterministic Finite Automaton (DFA) is a specific type of Finite State Machine (FSM) that has a set of states, a set of transitions between these states, an initial state, and a set of accepting states.
 The key difference between a DFA and a general FSM is that in a DFA, for each combination of a current state and an input symbol, there is exactly one uniquely determined next state.